jsyoon0823/VIME/README.md

 -   MNIST data: http://yann.lecun.com/exdb/mnist/

-To run the pipeline for training and evaluation on VIME framwork, simply run python3 -m main_vime.py or see jupyter-notebook tutorial of TimeGAN in tutorial_vime.ipynb.
+To run the pipeline for training and evaluation on VIME framwork, simply run python3 -m main_vime.py or see jupyter-notebook tutorial of VIME in tutorial_vime.ipynb.

-Note that any model architecture can be used as the encoder and predictor model such as CNNs.
+Note that any model architecture can be used as the encoder and predictor models such as CNNs.

 ### Code explanation